finopsfoundation/framework/_resources/project--finops-tbm.md

 ![This is a map of TBM taxonomy highlighting concepts shared with FinOps](/img/tbm/tbm-table.png)

-The mapping of cloud services to the taxonomy allows the TBM team to consume cloud costs from the FinOps team.
+The mapping of cloud services to the [TBM taxonomy](/resources/terminology/#tbm-taxonomy) allows the TBM team to consume cloud costs from the FinOps team.
 But those costs need to be allocated to business services or business units; to do that, resources running in the cloud need to be tagged appropriately.

 ### Tagging
 Tagging typically requires the cloud resources with the application using those resources.
 It might also include company specific tagging for things like project codes.
 This tagging in the cloud should be no different than the tagging that is required for on-prem resources and requires ongoing attention.

 All of this requires coordination, collaboration, and agreement between the FinOps and TBM teams.
 The TBM team will provide relatively static data like the taxonomy used for their reporting, perhaps the organization’s financial structure (departments, cost centers, etc.).
-Both teams would need to source app codes and project codes from the same place; a shared record repository such as Configuration Management Database (CMDB) to ensure tagging on the FinOps side and reporting on the TBM side are accurate and insync.
+Both teams would need to source app codes and project codes from the same place; a shared record repository such as [Configuration Management Database (CMDB)](/resources/terminology/#cmdb) to ensure tagging on the FinOps side and reporting on the TBM side are accurate and insync.
 FinOps will map cloud products/services to the taxonomy AND tag resources with the app codes, project codes, etc.

 With these elements in place, FinOps teams can regularly provide resource cost data that allows the TBM teams to allocate a cloud provider's costs to the correct infrastructure, platforms, and ultimately applications.
 With that, cloud costs can be allocated in a manner that is the same manner as its on-prem counterparts.